mozzimmashafique-jpg/Mozzimma_project/README.md

 These dashboards allow FreeFuse to:

-Identify high-performing and low-performing content.
+-Identify high-performing and low-performing content.
-Observe when users are most engaged throughout the day and week.
+-Observe when users are most engaged throughout the day and week.
-Understand trends across academic years.
+-Understand trends across academic years.
-Measure content completion, questionnaire engagement, and retention.
+-Measure content completion, questionnaire engagement, and retention.
-Report insights clearly to internal teams, educators, and partner organizations.
+-Report insights clearly to internal teams, educators, and partner organizations.
-Make informed product, content, and operational decisions using real data.
+-Make informed product, content, and operational decisions using real data.